jtanui/jtanui_dev1/ReadME.txt

 Introduction

-The application consumes data from https://api.worldbank.org/v2/countries/all/indicators/SP.POP.TOTL?format=json The fetched data is inserted on the database and updated in intervals of 5 seconds The inserted and updated data is consumed by the application The User Interface displays data on a line graph showing the trends in population within the Arab World
+The application consumes data from https://api.worldbank.org/v2/countries/all/indicators/SP.POP.TOTL?format=json The fetched data is dumped on the database and updated in intervals of 60 seconds The dumped and updated data is consumed by the application through a Rest Application Programming Interface.
+The User Interface displays data on a line graph showing the trends in population within the Arab World

 Instruction